How to Plan Ahead for a Break From Your Creative Business

-I'm also betting that one of the reasons why you started your business or side-hustle was so that you could have more flexibility and not have to ask permission to use your 25 days of holiday per-year?
+I'm also betting that one of the reasons why you started your business was so that you could have more flexibility and not have to ask permission to use your 25 days of holiday per-year?
 If that's the case, you can make sure you're staying true to that craving for more flexibility by making sure you are taking breaks and holidays away from your business.

 Plan your time off for your quietest times

 If you feel the rush at Christmas then August might be very quiet for your business and therefore a good time to take off.
 If Christmas is a quiet time for you but January February is crazy busy, then maybe November December could be a good time to get away from it all.

 If there's generally a month in the year when you find things slow down, why not take the whole month off or at least have a 'taking it easy' month?

 Will you be taking a complete break from social media and emails while you're away?
 Or will you just be slowing it down while you're away by only checking email twice a week and posting on social media 2 times a week?